kammitama5/kammitama5.github.io/_posts/2021-5-1-Saturday-May-1st.md

 - To be honest, my last proposal that I got funding for was one that I didn't even tell my advisor about until I had gotten a spot and funding.
 So that worked out lol.
 - I also got to navigate the administrative funding part, which was a trip, but is super valuable, and not something I'm sure most in my year are navigating; they probably expect their advisors to do that for them.
 Instead, my advisor was more along the lines of "if you have any issues, I can step in".
-I'm already pretty independent in many ways, which benefits me.
+I'm already pretty independent in many ways, which benefits me, but in many ways, it makes me unable to relate to some of my peers.
+"What do you mean you're waiting for your advisor?
+Just DO IT yourself what is so hard?".
 - But what about a bunch of really smart, talented junior students; how could they get their ideas funded?
 The current Academic system doesn't really have space for that.
 They talk about independence, but that's not really the case; you are expected to be handheld to some extent until really near the end, and then hooray, you're independent when you're done!
 That seems pretty silly to me.